zarify/clipy/project/my_todo.md

 # Bug list
 - `stderr` feedback isn't working
-- When loading up the page and trying to load a previous list of configs, it's looking in the local config repository and erroring because they're not there

 # Feedback and testing improvements
 - [ ] Add a 'call' check for calling inbuilt or predefined functions